 b.
 Any Grade 1 or 2 Licensee whose experience has been based exclusively on functions that were not that of an Operator, such as but not limited to maintenance or laboratory/plant sampling activities, cannot use said experience to attain a position in Direct Responsible Charge.

 2. Education.
 Applicable education per the requirements of § 5.6(C) of this Part must be from accredited institutions as determined by the Board.
 Applicants will be randomly selected and audited for proof of claims of education on any application.
 Such an audit will require the applicant to provide copies of documents such as diplomas, GEDs, etc.

 3. Where applicable, education may be substituted for a portion of experience requirements as specified below:

 a.
-Two (2) years of college studies in science, engineering, or related fields may be considered as equivalent to a maximum of six (6) months of experience as an Operator but shall not include experience equivalency in any position of Direct Responsible Charge.
+Ten (10) college-level courses in physical or biological science, math, or engineering may be considered as equivalent to a maximum of six (6) months of experience as an Operator but shall not include experience equivalency in any position of Direct Responsible Charge.

 4. Substitutions for formal education may be made at the Board’s discretion as follows:

 a.
 Satisfactory completion of applicable courses of study approved by the Board may be considered as equivalent to passing the Grade 1 Operator Exam should the successful completion of the course occur within two (2) years of employment at a Rhode Island Wastewater Treatment Facility.